So you’re bringing home a new puppy! This is such an exciting time and there is so much to prepare.

 Made in Canada and thinly sliced, easy to break, these Benny Bully beef liver treats are a sure winner for 99% of dogs.
 I store them in small mason jars all over my home so that I am never more than a few steps away from a quick reward for good behaviour or a speedy association with something spooky.
 I don’t use these for long training sessions as any organ meat is going to cause gastro-upset when given in large doses, but they’re amazing for a quick reward and in a coat pocket for treatmergencies on walks.

 My favourite treat pouch is the one we carry - RC Pets Quick Grab Bag.
 This is roomy enough to store a few little baggies of high-value treats so that you can quickly reward eye contact, appropriate potty behaviour outside, and associate anything scary out there with food!
 There’s a pocket for poop bags and a cell phone, a carabiner for your keys, and it comes with a waist-strap so you can have your hands free while walking your puppy.
-If you’re local to us, order online and pick up in-school!
+If you’re in Canada, order online and we'll ship it to you!

 ROLLOVER DOG FOOD ROLLS AS TRAINING TREATS